jpegleg/badger-chainz-ssh/README.md

  This system is not inherently tamper proof by itself although makes tampering more difficult.

- It does not prevent tampering with the /var/log/auth.log itself, but increases the chances of tampering being detected.
+ It does not prevent tampering with the /var/log/auth.log itself, but increases the chances of tampering being detected by making additional encrypted copies of each line of data as it is written.
  So if someone removes activity from the auth.log and perhaps remote syslog is not working correctly or not being reviewed, but they didn't erase the additional encrypted copies and sbadger chain files.
 So let us say they do notice SEC and remove the encrypted logs, then if someone is checking for those logs existing, they would notice the intrusion.